 19. Hard Rock Cafe, 14 Boulevard Montmartre, 75009

 Mark and I have always been massive Hard Rock fans.
-We spent a lot of time in the Paris Hard Rock on our last holiday here back in 2010 so we had to come back in 2018!
+We spent a lot of time in the Paris Hard Rock on our last holiday here back in 2010 so we had to come back 10 years later!

 Hard Rock I always find to be a pretty safe bet wherever you are in the world for having good food and a good night.